hmrc/vat-service-guide/source/documentation/obligations.html.md

 Businesses may wish to view information in relation to their VAT.
 They may also like assurance, which may help them when managing their tax affairs.
 This will also include viewing their previous updates that we have received.

 We encourage software developers to include these features within their products.
-Developers can also direct businesses to visit their Business Tax Account, the login page attached below:
+Developers can also direct businesses to visit their Business Tax Account (BTA), the login page attached below:
 [https://www.tax.service.gov.uk/sign-in](https://www.tax.service.gov.uk/gg/sign-in?continue=/business-account)

-From April 2018, if a business has volunteered for the pilot and signed up for MTD, they will have the option to use and view information within their Business Tax Account.
-This will include information such as: viewing their return, payment obligations and the option to link off from their Business Tax Account and make an online card payment.
+From April 2018, if a business has volunteered for the pilot and signed up for MTD, they will have the option to use and view information within their BTA.
+This will include information such as: viewing their return, payment obligations and the option to link off from their BTA and make an online card payment.

 Agents must use third party software to view their client’s future obligations and previous returns.
 This software will call the [Retrieve VAT obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) and [View VAT Return API endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_view-vat-return_get_accordion) to provide this information.